-We developed the CCP/EIS in collaboration with our partners, to provide reasonable, scientifically grounded guidance for managing the Refuge’s fish and wildlife populations.
-Under Alternative 2, we would manage habitats using an adaptive management process based on site specific inventory and monitoring information.
-Adaptive management would be conducted through an ongoing collaborative process to:
+We developed the CCP in collaboration with our partners, to provide reasonable, scientifically grounded guidance for managing the Refuge’s fish and wildlife populations.
+Under the Final CCP we will manage habitats using an adaptive management process based on site specific inventory and monitoring information.
+Adaptive management will be conducted through an ongoing collaborative process to:

-Actions for protecting and sustaining the Refuge’s habitats, migratory bird populations, and other fish and wildlife species are identified in the CCP/EIS.
-Our priority public uses–wildlife observation, photography, environmental education, interpretation, hunting, and fishing – were evaluated in the CCP/EIS.
-Other activities such as commercial guiding and scientific research were also evaluated.
+Actions for protecting and sustaining the Refuge’s habitats, migratory bird populations, and other fish and wildlife species, recreational opportunities and cultural resources are identified in the Final CCP.

 Draft Inventory and Monitoring Plan